xdega/drupal-lab/readme.md

 If you don't have composer installed natively (preferred) you may use the Docker image (https://hub.docker.com/_/composer) (unsupported)

+You should run the following command on first load, in order to make the default files directory writable:

+`sudo chmod 777 web/sites/default/files/`

 Then you can simply run:

 `docker-compose up`